Menu

 Owned By: Town of Hanson

-Follow this ancient trail through the woods to edge of the Great Cedar Swamp, and into the northern part of the Burrage Pond Wildlife Management Area.
-Part of the Bay Circuit Trail.
-Suitable for horses.
+Indian Crossway Conservation Area in Hanson features an ancient trail that extends through the woods to edge of the Great Cedar Swamp, and into the northern part of the Burrage Pond Wildlife Management Area.
+Suitable for horses, it is part of the Bay Circuit Trail.

 Features